trofi/trofi.github.io.gen/posts/301-another-gcc-profiling-bug.md

 # failed, GOOD
 ```

-From there I learned that [IFNDR](https://en.cppreference.com/w/cpp/language/acronyms)
+From there I learned that [`IFNDR`](https://en.cppreference.com/w/cpp/language/acronyms)
 means `"Ill-Formed, No Diagnostic Required"`.
-Which I would characterise
+Which I would characterize
-as allowed Undefined Behaviour of the `C++` type checker: it might or
+as allowed Undefined Behavior of the `C++` type checker: it might or
 might not detect a bug in the C++ and that's fine to be a conforming
 application.
 And [the fix](https://gcc.gnu.org/git/?p=gcc.git;a=commitdiff;h=e465e5e4a969334f64cf0d6611de5273d73ea732)
 was simple: